-All facility related costs including but not limited to requests for operations and maintenance costs and building improvements of any kind shall be subject to review, revision, consolidation, and utilization by the County Administrator's Office.
+All facility related costs including but not limited to requests for operationals and maintenance costs, as well as and building improvements of any kind shall be subject to review, revision, consolidation, and utilization by the County Administrator's Office.
 Requests shall be consistent with, but may be distinct from, the Capital Improvement Plan.